Leitmotif (album)

 Leitmotif is the debut studio album by American rock band Dredg.
 The album was originally self-released on May 30, 1999, through the band's own label, Woven Recordings, before being nationally re-released in the United States by Interscope Records, with different artwork, on September 11, 2001.
-A "leitmotif" is also a recurring musical theme associated within a particular piece of music with a particular person, place, or idea.
+A "leitmotif" is a recurring musical theme associated within a particular piece of music with a particular person, place, or idea.
 The album is currently out of print.